Boeing 737 MAX victims' lawyers to subpoena Southwest, American airlines

 Both cases are in Chicago federal court, where a Lion Air status hearing is taking place on Thursday.

-In a court filing late Monday, Boeing said veteran litigator Dan Webb, a former U.S. Attorney and special prosecutor in the 1980s Iran-Contra arms-sales affair, had joined its legal team in the Lion Air case.
+In a court filing late Monday, Boeing said veteran litigator Dan Webb, a high-profile Chicago lawyer and former U.S. Attorney, had joined its legal team in the Lion Air case.

 In addition to the Chicago cases, questions about how Boeing designed and developed the 737 MAX are a focus in probes by the U.S. Department of Justice and a Congressional committee.